The Twelfth: Origins

-Orangemen commemorated several events dating from the 17th century onwards, celebrating the continued dominance of Protestantism in Ireland after the Irish Rebellion of 1641 and triumph in the Williamite War in Ireland (1689–91).
-Early celebrations were 23 October, the anniversary of the 1641 rebellion (an attempted coup d'état by Catholic gentry who tried to seize control of the English administration in Ireland); and 4 November, the birthday of William of Orange, Protestant victor of the Williamite war in the 1690s.
+Orangemen commemorated several events dating from the 17th century onwards, celebrating the rise of Protestantism in Ireland after the Irish Rebellion of 1641, and triumph in the Williamite War in Ireland, particularly the Battle of the Boyne.
+Early celebrations were on 23 October, the anniversary of the 1641 rebellion; and 4 November, the birthday of William of Orange, Protestant victor of the Williamite war in the 1690s.
 Both of these anniversaries faded in popularity by the end of the 18th century.

-The Twelfth itself originated as a celebration of the Battle of Aughrim, which took place on 12 July 1691 in the 'Old Style' (O.S.)
+The Twelfth itself originated as a popular celebration of the Battle of Aughrim, which took place on 12 July 1691 in the 'Old Style' (O.S.)
 Julian calendar then in use.
-Aughrim was the decisive battle of the Williamite war, in which the predominantly Irish Catholic Jacobite army was destroyed and the remainder capitulated at Limerick, whereas the Boyne was less decisive.
-The Twelfth in the early 18th century was a popular commemoration of Aughrim, featuring bonfires and parades.
+Aughrim was the decisive battle of the Williamite war, in which the predominantly Irish Catholic Jacobite army was destroyed and the remainder capitulated at Limerick, whereas the Battle of the Boyne was less decisive.
+The commemorations continued in the early 18th century, featuring bonfires and parades.
 The Battle of the Boyne (fought on 1 July 1690) was commemorated with smaller parades on 1 July.
 However, the two events were combined in the late 18th century.
 The first reason for this was the British switch to the Gregorian calendar in 1752, which repositioned the nominal date of the Battle of the Boyne to 11 July New Style (N.S.) (with the Battle of Aughrim nominally repositioned to 23 July N.S.).
-The second reason was the foundation of the Orange Order in 1795.
+The second reason was the founding of the Orange Order in 1795.
 The Order preferred the Boyne, due to William of Orange's presence there.
-It has also been suggested that in the 1790s (a time of Roman Catholic resurgence) the Boyne, where the Jacobites were routed, was more appealing to the Order than Aughrim, where they had fought hard and died in great numbers.
+It has also been suggested that when Catholicism was having a resurgence in the 1790s, the Boyne became more appealing to the Order than Aughrim.
+The Jacobites were routed at the Boyne, whilst at Aughrim, they had fought hard, but suffered many casualties.

-The Order's first marches took place on 12 July 1796 in Portadown, Lurgan and Waringstown.
-The Twelfth parades of the early 19th century often led to public disorder, so much so that the Orange Order and the Twelfth were banned in the 1830s and 40s (see below).
+The Order's first marches took place on 12 July 1796 in Portadown, Lurgan, and Waringstown.
+The Twelfth parades of the early 19th century often led to public disorder, so much so that the Orange Order and the Twelfth were banned in the 1830s and '40s (see below).